larryturner/diamondback/readme.rst

    a base client definition to interact with a service which satisfies flexible request constraints.
 Caching may be useful in environments with intermittent or inconsistent network connectivity.
-If caching is enabled, delete, patch, and put requests are cached and sent in order during a later request when the service is not ready, a property which may be overriden.
+If caching is enabled, delete, patch, and put requests are cached when a service is not ready, and sent in order during a subsequent request when a service is ready.

 `commons <https://larryturner.github.io/diamondback/diamondback.commons>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^